-Student Learning Outcomes - The graduate with an accelerated Masters of Science degree in Mathematics will use the knowledge and skills obtained in the program to:
+Student Learning Outcomes - The graduate with an accelerated Bachelor of Science and Masters of Science degrees in Mathematics will use the knowledge and skills obtained in the program to:

-- Interpret and utilize precise mathematical language involving definitions, statements, and proofs. - Examine, describe, and represent functions of various types using techniques from mathematical analysis.

-- Solve a variety of mathematics problems and applications using analytic, numeric, and graphing techniques. - Apply a variety of mathematical models in the solution of problems and applications. - Think logically, develop algorithms, implement the algorithms in a computer language, and solve problems with the algorithms. - Value mathematics and computer science for their diverse and related contributions to mathematically based disciplines. - Communicate mathematical thinking coherently, analyze and evaluate the mathematical thinking of others, and use the language of mathematics to express mathematical ideas precisely. - Use representations to model and interpret physical, social, and mathematical phenomena. - Understand how mathematical ideas interconnect and build on one another to produce a coherent whole and apply mathematics in contexts outside of mathematics. - Establish a career in a mathematical science and prepare for entry-level positions in business, industry, government, or education. - Prepare for graduate study in mathematics or a related field.
+- Interpret and utilize precise mathematical language involving definitions, statements, and proofs. - Cultivate abilities for independent thinking. - Examine, describe, and represent functions of various types using analysis techniques. - Solve a variety of mathematics problems using analytic, numeric, and graphing techniques. - Apply a variety of mathematics to model and interpret physical, natural, and social phenomena. - Think logically, develop various algorithms and implement algorithms to and solve mathematical problems. - Reconize and understand the diversity of mathematics and its contributions to mathematically based disciplines. - Communicate mathematical thinking coherently, analyze and evaluate the mathematical thinking of others, and use the language of mathematics to express mathematical ideas precisely. - Understand how mathematical ideas interconnect and build on one another to produce a coherent whole. - Work both individually and collaborative in a specialized area of mathematical sciences. - Prepare for a career in the mathematical sciences (business, industry, government, education, etc.) or for doctoral study in mathematics or a related field.